 FAQ:

-1. What are the 7 core principles of revenue management?
+1. What are the 4 pillars of revenue management?

-2. What is an example of revenue management?
+2. What skills are needed for revenue management?

 3. What is the difference between profit and revenue?